-In 2021, the New York Times’ Book Review, celebrating its 125 years of publication, ask readers to vote on the best book over that period.
+In 2021, the New York Times’ Book Review, celebrating its 125 years of publication, asked readers to vote on the best book over that period.
 The winner was this unforgettable novel of a childhood in a sleepy Southern town and the crisis of conscience that rocked it.
 To Kill a Mockingbird became both an instant bestseller and a critical success when it was first published in 1960.
 It went on to win the Pulitzer Prize in 1961 and was later made into an Academy Award-winning film, also a classic.

 Compassionate, dramatic, and deeply moving, To Kill a Mockingbird takes readers to the roots of human behavior – to innocence and experience, kindness and cruelty, love and hatred, humor and pathos.
 Now with over 18 million copies in print and translated into forty languages, this regional story by a young Alabama woman claims universal appeal.
 Harper Lee always considered her book to be a simple love story.
 Today it is regarded as a masterpiece of American literature.